New urban marae

 As a young student at teachers’ training college Harrison was visited by his mentor, Pine Taiapa.
 Each night for three months Taiapa imparted ancient karakia (incantations) associated with the art of whakairo and whakapapa.
 Harrison went on to carve numerous houses for both hapū and urban institutions.
 Quoting a proverb, he saw these as ‘te whakapiringa o te tangata, te whakairinga o te kupu’ (the gathering place of people, the hanging place of history), where the esoteric knowledge of the wānanga was invoked and inspired by the whakairo.

 In about 1995 Harrison assembled the most highly regarded carvers in Aotearoa as a whakaruruhau (council of experts).
 Their task was to develop a series of carving standards for the New Zealand Qualifications Authority (NZQA), essentially elevating what had been considered a ‘craft’ to an academic pursuit.

 First carving degree programme

 Together with his former student, Kereti Rautangata, Harrison established the first carving degree programme, Maunga Kura Toi, at Te Wānanga o Aotearoa in 2002.
-His students were expected to demonstrate their knowledge of the rituals and incantations of carving as well as their technical proficiency.
-In 2013 Te Wānanga o Aotearoa, Te Wānanga o Raukawa and Te Puia, the New Zealand Māori Arts and Crafts Institute, are the principal institutions where carving was taught, and NZQA-recognised qualifications attained.
+His students were expected to demonstrate knowledge of the rituals and incantations of carving as well as technical proficiency.
+In the 2010s Te Wānanga o Aotearoa, Te Wānanga o Raukawa and Te Puia, the New Zealand Māori Arts and Crafts Institute, were the principal institutions in which carving was taught and NZQA-recognised qualifications were attained.

 Survival of traditional carving